-(1) Includes only authorities with \$100 million or more in outstanding debt which are reported as component units or joint ventures of the State in the Comprehensive Annual Financial Report (CAFR).
+- (1) Includes only authorities with \$100 million or more in outstanding debt which are reported as component units or joint ventures of the State in the Comprehensive Annual Financial Report (CAFR).
 Includes short-term and long-term debt.
 Reflects par amounts outstanding for bonds and financing arrangements or gross proceeds outstanding in the case of capital appreciation bonds.
-Amounts do not reflect accretion of capital appreciation bonds or premiums received.

-(2) All Job Development Authority (JDA) debt outstanding reported as of March 31, 2018.
-This includes \$10.2 billion in conduit debt issued by JDA's blended component units consisting of \$6.1 billion issued by New York Liberty Development Corporation (\$1.2 billion of which is also included in the amount reported for Port Authority of NY and NJ), \$745 million issued by the Brooklyn Arena Local Development Corporation and \$3.3 billion issued by the New York Transportation Development Corporation.
-JDA has no State-guaranteed bonds outstanding.

-(3) Includes \$4.14 billion of Utility Debt Securitization Authority (UDSA) bonds.
+Amounts outstanding do not reflect accretion of capital appreciation bonds or premiums received. - (2) All Job Development Authority (JDA) debt outstanding reported as of March 31, 2019.
+This includes \$11.5 billion in conduit debt issued by JDA's blended component units consisting of \$6.1 billion issued by New York Liberty Development Corporation (\$1.2 billion of which is also included in the amount reported for Port Authority of NY and NJ), \$742 million issued by the Brooklyn Arena Local Development Corporation, and \$4.7 billion issued by the New York Transportation Development Corporation. - (3) Includes \$4.01 billion of Utility Debt Securitization Authority (UDSA) bonds.
 Chapter 173 of the Laws of 2013 established UDSA for the sole purpose of retiring certain outstanding indebtedness of the Long Island Power Authority (LIPA) through the issuance of restructuring bonds.
 UDSA is reported as a blended component unit of LIPA in LIPA's audited financial statements.